filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Layer 2: the data layer

-The introduction of the FVM with Actors enables access to Layer 2 off-chain data to fuel on-chain state changes that are provable and traceable end-to-end.
+The introduction of the FVM with actors enables access to Layer 2 off-chain data to fuel on-chain state changes that are provable and traceable end-to-end.
 You can provide consensus-backed commitments to make solutions such as:

 - Cross-chain bridges: Enabling an exchange of information from one blockchain network to another.
 - Oracles: Connecting blockchains to off-chain systems so they can execute based on inputs and outputs from the real world.